astrada/gapi-ocaml/README.md

 ### Usage

-See [auth examples](src/examples/auth) to see how to use Google's OAuth 1.0 and OAuth 2.0 endpoints.
+See [auth examples](src/examples/auth) for some examples of how to use Google's authorization endpoints.

-See [monadic test](src/test/testMonadic.ml) to see an example of how to use the monadic interface.
+See [monadic test](src/test/testMonadic.ml) for an example of how to use the monadic interface.